rnmapbox/maps/docs/SymbolLayer.md

 ### Description

-The transition affecting any changes to this layer’s textOpacity propery.
+The transition affecting any changes to this layer’s textOpacity property.

 ### Type